Today's Articles

 On this date, in 1902, Ted Radcliffe, a Black baseball player in the Negro Leagues, was born.

 Born in Mobile, Alabama, the widely traveled Ted Radcliffe was a man of many talents.
 Not only was he a three-time all-star catcher, but he also matched this accomplishment with three all-star nominations as a pitcher.
 In the 1932 Negro World Series, he caught Satchel Paige in the first game of a doubleheader, then pitched a shutout in the second game.
 This performance gave him the nickname "Double Duty."
-From 1928 through 1950, Radcliffe played with more than 15 clubs, including the great 1932 Pittsburgh Crawfords team.
+From 1928 through 1950, Radcliffe played with more than 15 clubs, including the excellent 1932 Pittsburgh Crawfords team.
 Like his friend and sometimes business associate Satchel Paige, Radcliffe was always open to a better offer.

 To become a Professional Athlete